AyushHirani/AudioUI/README.md

 # AudioUI

+This program contains many useful functions and some of them are :

 SEARCH: The program will prompt the user to enter a title string.
 It will then search the audio content store for an audio content with a matching title.
 If a match is found, the program will display the index and information of the matching audio content.

 SEARCHA: The user will be prompted to enter an artist string.
 The program will search the audio content store for audio contents with a matching artist name.
 It will display the indices and information of all audio contents with the specified artist.